 This course is an introduction to the principles of spiritual direction.
 Emphasis is on one-to-one and small group discipleship and mentoring.
 Students will also develop spiritual formation plans for different faith stages.
-Offered: spring, even years
+Offered: spring, odd years; Prerequisites: LSP 201; Recommended: MIN 220, PSY 120